The Wakhan Valley (also named the Wakhan Corridor) is one of the most beautiful and remote places in Asia and the world.

 I could have done it faster, probably about half the time, but the Wakhan Valley is way too beautiful to rush trough.

-The best thing about doing the trip with a bicycle is that you are completely on your own.
+The best thing about making the trip with a bicycle is that you are completely on your own.
 It’s so peaceful, and I got invited to drink tea and smoke opium with the locals in every village that I passed by.

 Most people are drawn to places which have been fully explored and especially over-exploited before and they tend to think they should go places because they’re mentionned in a book or seen on TV.

 From Khorog (where I finished the first part of this Tajikistan bike adventure) to the end of the road in the Wakhan Valley is about 320km (199 miles).

 When travelling south from Khorog, Ishkashim is the first town you will encounter (110km/68miles).

 Ishkashim is the most famous village in the Wakhan Valley; there’s a famous border market every Saturday, held between the two borders on the Afghan side of the Panj River.

 Unfortunately, I passed trough Ishkashim on a late Sunday evening, and I started to get close to the expiring date on my visa, so I had no time to spend six days waiting around Ishkashim just to visit the market.

 All the local seemed pretty used to foreign tourists here, and “all” kids were nagging me for chocolate.